We Redesigned Our Website: Here’s What We Learned

 A fantastic professional representation of proximity can be found in the Unilever logo.
 This logo is a conglomeration of shapes both recognizable and unrecognizable.
 Although these shapes have no logical relation, our brain sees these shapes like the letter U because of their close proximity.
 This creates a rather simple logo with a deeper level of complexity.
-This allows Unilever to deliver a very logical logo, with a complexity that adds elements of whimsy and creativity.
+This allows Unilever to deliver a very logical logo with a complexity that adds whimsy and creativity elements.

 The principle of closure is a simple, but powerful principle that revolves around the idea of two or more shapes coming together and creating something new in the negative space.
 The brain tends to notice the obvious structure of the shapes first and then catches on to the hidden shape over time.
 This execution has the strongest effect when the hidden shape communicates something powerful about the brand.

 Continuity is all about natural flow.
-Rivers have continuity; they ebb and flow yet every twist and turn feels cohesive.
+Rivers have continuity as they ebb and flow, yet every twist and turn feels cohesive.
 This sort of experience in a logo drags the eye along and demands the brain’s attention.
 Continuity truly comes to life when your brain sees a logo as a unit rather than a sum of letters or parts.

 Think about the twins which you could never differentiate from elementary school.
 Without knowing anything about them, you knew they were related (or even thought they were the same person!)
 This is the Gestalt Theory in action.
 Our brains take the liberty of assuming that anything with a similar design or properties must be related.